Sample Basic Cast Iron Recipes

 Add a tablespoon of oil and three kernels of popcorn in your chosen cast iron vessel, and place the cover on.
 Heat the oil slowly over a burner set to medium.
 When you hear the three kernels pop, you know the oil is hot enough.

 Add your popcorn.
 One quarter cup is good for two servings; a half cup, after popping, should not be too much for either of these pans.
-Replace the cover and give the pan a little shake to spread around the kernels.
+Replace the cover and give the pan a little shake to spread the kernels around.
 As the corn pops, shake the pan intermittently to keep burnt popped kernels to a minimum.
 When the popping slows to about 5 seconds between pops-- after about 2-3 minutes-- remove from the heat and wait another 15-30 seconds before removing the lid.

 Add the salt in pinches and toss between each, testing for saltiness as you go.
 Add your butter and toss to distribute.